Cremation Costs in Mississippi | 2026 Guide

 Documentation: Detailed records must be maintained throughout the entire cremation process, including information about the deceased’s identity, the date and time of the cremation, and any medical devices or implants present.

 Cremation container requirements: Mississippi law does not require the use of a casket for cremation.
-Families have the option to use a simple container made of combustible materials, such as a cardboard casket or an alternative container specifically designed for cremation.
+Families can use a simple container made of combustible materials, such as a cardboard casket, or an alternative container specifically designed for cremation.
 The choice of container may depend on personal preference or any specific requirements set by the funeral home or crematory.

 Crematory requirements: Crematories must meet specific standards and obtain the necessary permits and licenses to operate legally in Mississippi.